SYRS-21/SYRS-21/README.md

-- 👋 Hi, I’m @SYRS-21
+- 👋 Hi, I’m Raghav Soni
-- 👀 I’m interested in Blockchain and Data Science
+- 👀 I’m interested in Data Science
 - 🌱 I’m currently a CSE Undergrad
 - 📫 Social and Contact :
 -             Linkedin : linkedin.com/in/raghav-soni-3929061a5